 It is also looking to enter new territories including Asia, and is currently in talks with a Korean dealer.

-Vital to Fifth Wheel’s export growth has been support from the Welsh Government’s export specialists, via Business Wales, to access not only financial aid but advice on potential markets and partnerships.
+Vital to Fifth Wheel’s export growth has been support from the Welsh Government’s export specialists who have helped the firm to access not only financial aid, but advice on potential markets and partnerships.

 Share this page